flutter/website/src/get-started/flutter-for/uikit-devs.md

 ### Managing dependencies

 In iOS, you add dependencies with CocoaPods by adding to your `Podfile`.
-Flutter uses Dart’s build system and the Pub package manager to handle dependencies.
+Flutter uses Dart's build system and the Pub package manager to handle dependencies.
 The tools delegate the building of the native Android and iOS wrapper apps to the respective build systems.